-Each Kreinik colour comes in up to 8 different versions of braid, ribbon and cords.
-Most of these colours are also sold as blending filament.
+Each Kreinik colour comes in up to 9 different versions of blending filament, braids, ribbon and cords.
 Each Colour has a drop down menu with all the styles available in that colour.

 Use the Search bar at the top of the page to find a particular colour or browse our selection here, organized by colour number.